Are you a thrill-ride seeking Disney fan looking for information on the coaster options for your next trip?

 - Early Theme Park Entry?
 No

-- Best time(s) to ride with the lowest waits: With an Individual Lightning Lane Selection or with a boarding group in the virtual queue
+- Best time(s) to ride with the lowest waits: With Lightning Lane Single Pass or with a boarding group in the virtual queue

 TRON Lightcycle / Run is as fast and as exciting as it looks.
 Even though there aren’t any inversions or spinning ride vehicles, the roller coaster is intense.